Skip to main content

 • Threat – You may not engage in behavior that is clearly designed to present harm to the emotional or physical well-being of another person or yourself.

 • Tobacco – VGCC is a 100% Tobacco-Free Campus.
-You may not use any tobacco product while on any VGCC College Campus property or inside a College vehicle.
+You may not use any tobacco product, including cigarettes, e-cigarettes or vaporizers while on any VGCC College Campus property or inside a college vehicle is prohibited.
 See Tobacco-Free Policy

 • Weapons – You may not have a weapon or facsimile of a weapon of any kind, including firearms, knives, and tasers.
-Law enforcement officials are exempt.
+Law enforcement, corrections and other officials authorized by law are exempt.
+Possession of weapons on campus or other educational property in violation of NCGS 14-269.2 is prohibited.

 To Top of Page